-Novel ideas: Do you like finding alternative ways to do things?
+Novel ideas: Are you energized by finding new or alternative ways to do things?

-Do you regularly get lost in thought, using the time to think about something Imaginative:

-that may never happen or that hasn't been done before?
+Imaginative: Do you regularly get lost in thought, using the time to think about something that may never happen or that hasn't been done before?

-Creative with the new: Everyone can be creative, it just looks different.
+Creative: Everyone can be creative it just looks different.
 Do you like creative environments that allow freedom of thought to explore possibilities that are untried?